-I'm able to access all but one web page on the Internet
+Why can I only access one web page on the Internet?

-Caution: Security settings setup by an admin at a school, work, library, or business can prevent you from accessing certain web pages.
-This document and Computer Hope will not help users get around these security measures.
-This document is meant to help home users or users who've been able to access a web page in the past.
-Attempting to bypass security rules setup by your work or school could result in getting you fired or expelled.
+Security settings setup by an admin at a school, work, library, or business can prevent you from accessing certain web pages.
+This page and Computer Hope will not help users get around these security measures.
+This page helps home users or users who were able to access a web page in the past.

 Website down

-If the server hosting the website is down, you and anyone else trying to access the page will get errors.
-To identify if the site it is up, use the Computer Hope Is it up tool.
-Using this tool you can enter the web address to identify if the page is up.
+If the server hosting the website is down, anyone trying to access the page gets errors.
+To identify if the site is up, see: How to test if a website or web page is down.

-If the website is up, but you're unable to access it, continue reading through the suggestions below for help with resolving this issue.
+If the website is up, but you cannot access it, continue reading through the suggestions below for help with resolving this issue.
 If the page is down, we suggest giving the site a few hours to recover.

 Web page or server hosting web page issue

-If you're getting a 404, 500, 501, or other HTTP error, make sure that error is relating to the page not being found, and not an error that is related to something wrong with the server.
+If you are getting a 404, 500, 501, or another HTTP (hypertext transfer protocol) error, make sure that error is relating to the page not found and not the server.

 Browser issue